Skip to main content

 ParameterTypeDescription

-...translationobject[]One or more objects with a code field.
+...translationobject[]One or more objects with the code field.

 FieldTypeRequiredDescription